 The Trees Ranch is bordered on three sides by public lands: Zion National Park to the north and east, and the 44,531-acre Canaan Mountain Wilderness and BLM to the south.

 Then there’s the water.
 The Trees Ranch is blessed by more than six miles of the East Fork and the North Fork of the Virgin River, as well as Shunes Creek and South Creek.
 In 2009, portions of the East Fork and Shunes Creek were designated part of the National Wild and Scenic Rivers system.

 A 60-acre reservoir collects water for irrigation and daily use on the ranch.
-The water is then channeled through a pump house and underground pipes that lead to the principal residence and the three guesthouses.
+The water is then channeled through a pump house.
+Underground pipes lead to the principal residence and three guesthouses.
 All were designed by William McDonough, a well-known sustainable architect; each is well-hidden, thanks to careful siting and the use of adobe-like bricks crafted from materials found on the property.
 All electrical lines are buried under dirt roads, leaving no trace above ground.
 Among the other structures on the ranch are Anasazi ruins as well as a pioneer settlement that was visited by John Wesley Powell during a mid-19th century expedition.

 After Trees passed away in 2008 and Pincus in 2009, the future of the ranch and its conservation-minded efforts was at stake.
 Those around the Springdale community worried that the ranch might be bought and developed.
 After all, it wasn’t your typical Western legacy ranch.
 It was a Southwestern mecca all of its own.
 Not only did a buyer have to have the means to pay $25 million, but there needed to be motivation to build on the base that Trees and Pincus had established.